INTELLECTUAL PROPERTY BUSINESS LLC

-Do I Need an LLC for My Intellectual Property Holding Company?
+Do You Need an LLC to Run an IP Holding Company?

 No, not technically.
 There’s no legal requirement to create an LLC, but it can be beneficial depending on your business goals.